volca/markdown-preview/README.md

 if you're writing markdown (ultimately targeting HTML) and want a quick preview.

-# Changes
+# Version History

+### 0.1.1

+1. Do not render if file's Content-Type is 'text/html'.

+### 0.1

-* Support auto reload.
+1. Support auto reload.
-* Support external css file.
+1. Support external css file.

 # Usage